beyondmeh/dotfiles/README.md

 * `optimize-images` Optimize images for the web by reduces image size and fixing file names
 * `playalert` - Plays a tune, called when a OSD notification is sent on my system
+* `randgen` - Create random passwords, MAC addresses, letters, or numbers using /dev/urandom
 * `respawn` - Indefinitely restart a program after it exits
 * `test-colors` - Show the current terminal color scheme
 * `weather.py` - Plaintext weather forecast from NOAA.
 Generally more timely and accurate compared to commercial websites and APIs
 * `xkcd-pass` - [xkcd's "correct horse battery staple"](https://xkcd.com/936/)
   password scheme generator.
 Uses the kernel's CSPRNG, unlike most implementations

 ## Usage